open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 these fields in an OpenTelemetry [context](../context/context.md).

-Two Samplers are specified that for optional use by OpenTelemetry tracing SDKs named `ConsistentProbabilitityParent` and `ConsistentProbability`, meant as optional replacements for the built-in `Parent` and `TraceIdRatio` Samplers, respectively.
+Two Samplers are specified that for optional use by OpenTelemetry tracing SDKs named `ParentConsistentProbabilitityBased` and `ConsistentProbabilityBased`, meant as optional replacements for the built-in `ParentBased` and `TraceIdRatioBased` Samplers, respectively.

 ### Definitions